DETAILED CORRESPONDENCE

 It would have been prima facie obvious to one of ordinary skill in the art of organometallic compositions having a tin compound derived from t-Bu Sn (Et2 )3 dissolved in a solvent and contacted with water vapor, exposed and developed to have patterned images which can be transferred to the substrate with the reasonable expectation of same or similar results for high patterns with low LWR for high-integration and improved circuit function.

-The rejection is repeated wherein MEYERS et al disclose alcohol solvents with tin alkoxide metal ligands as seen in paras.
-[0042] and [0043] wherein the formation of the hydrolyzed organotin alkoxide release alcohol when hydrolyzed by water and can be dissolved in a protic solvent such as an alcohol as taught to the skilled artisan for the coating composition.
+The rejection is repeated wherein MEYERS et al disclose alcohol solvents in a reaction with a compound derived from the same organotin precursor, t-Bu Sn (Et2 )3 .
+This would yield the same product suitable for formation of a photoresist pattern when exposed to deep UV radiation as reported in paras.
+[0042] and [0043] wherein the formation of the hydrolyzable organotin alkoxide release alcohol when hydrolyzed by water and can be dissolved in a protic solvent such as an alcohol as taught to the skilled artisan for the coating composition.

-It would have been prima facie obvious to one of ordinary skill in the art of metal containing photosensitive compositions to add alcohol as a solvent as taught by MEYERS et al with the reasonable expectation of success for an organometal tin containing compound having high resolution at a relatively low radiation does and is useful for EUV patterning.
+It would have been prima facie obvious to one of ordinary skill in the art of metal containing photosensitive compositions to add alcohol as a solvent as taught by MEYERS et al with the reasonable expectation of success for forming an organometal tin containing hydrolyzable ligands having high resolution at a relatively low radiation dose and is useful for EUV patterning.

 /John S. Chu/ Primary Examiner, Art Unit 1737